Paul Finebaum: Reception

 ESPN broadcaster Joe Tessitore said in a December 2018 podcast interview, "If you asked me who are the two greatest interviewers on radio and television, I would say Paul Finebaum and Howard Stern."
-In the College GameDay episode of Origins, James Andrew Miller said: "Paul Finebaum knows the American Southeast like Jay-Z knows Brooklyn.
-And that's a big blast of wind at your back if your job is covering college football.
-His instincts as an interviewer rank him in the top tier of the sports world.
-And he is beyond mere savvy when it comes to speaking very virally."

 Personal life

 Finebaum was born in Memphis, Tennessee.
-He and his wife Linda Hudson have been married since 1990.
+He and his wife, Linda Hudson, have been married since 1990.
 Finebaum is Jewish.
 Finebaum attended Christian Brothers High School and White Station High School in Memphis before graduating from the University of Tennessee, where he received a degree in political science in 1978.

+Finebaum is a registered Republican, and has publicly expressed interest in seeking the party's nomination to run for Alabama's U.S. Senate seat being vacated by Tommy Tuberville in the 2026 election.